 1. Prioritize What’s Important

 You can't practice self-care until you've identified what really makes you happy and healthy.
 Are you a social person who spends a lot of time with friends and family?
 Are you a person of faith who prays often?
-If your caregiving responsibilities crowd out these needs, you might become more prone to burnout, says Ali.
+If your caregiving responsibilities crowd out these needs, you might become more prone to burnout, Ali says.

 If you've recently become a caregiver, your schedule may not be nearly as open as it once was, she says.
-But you should still make time to do what you love.
+But you can still make time to do what you love.

-"You might not be able to do a brunch date on Sunday," says Ali, "but you can call a friend on the drive over to your [parent's] house or when [they're] taking a nap."
+"You might not be able to do a brunch date on Sunday," Ali says, "but you can call a friend on the drive over to your [parent's] house or when [they're] taking a nap."

 2. Ask for Help